<?xml version="1.0" encoding="UTF-8"?>

 <image:title>WORKS</image:title>

 <image:caption>PostpartumAnxiety, 2026.
 This vintage mannequin is caged in by the heavy wires of vintage bead mazes.
 They pierce her arms, legs, and torso.
-Her gum ball machine contains the artist's empty prescription bottles.</image:caption>
+Her gum ball machine contains the artist's empty prescription bottles.
+Her feet are chained to a series of cribs with alarm clocks set to different times of night.
+She isn't sad, she's WIRED and on high alert.
+She cannot sleep for more than seconds at a time, if at all.</image:caption>

 </image:image>